mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/measure-and-optimize.en.md

 # Measure and optimize your results

-To know how your checkout is performing after implementing these best practices, we recommend you integrate a tracking tool (e.g: Google Analytics) and make optimizations based on results to improve your user's experience and have more conversion.
+To know how your checkout is performing after implementing these best practices, we recommend you integrate a tracking tool (e.g: Google Analytics) and make optimizations based on results to improve your user's experience and have more conversions.

 ![en Medir y optimizar](/images/best-practices-guide/EngMedirYOptimizar.png)